rboxeur/mpv-i686-cross-compiling-MinGW32-Doc/index.rst

 .. note::

-	|info| **This toolchain is dedicated to cross-compil MPV for Windows 32 Bits (at least Windows 7) on a native Linux-32Bits workstation/PC**
+	INFO **This toolchain is dedicated to cross-compil MPV for Windows 32 Bits (at least Windows 7) on a native Linux-32Bits workstation/PC**

 		* **More than 90% of built packages are built/linked staticaly** (``--enable-static=yes --enable-shared=no``)
 		* Both flags ``--enable-shared`` and ``--enable-static`` are used for GCC but we will try to build only static packages.